 This topic provides a general overview of the configuration tasks.
 Subsequent topics describe the actual procedures.

-2.2.1 Assign IP Addresses for the Storage Cells
+2.2.1 Assign IP Addresses for the Storage Servers

-Assign IP addresses for the storage cell for the following ports:
+Assign IP addresses for each storage server for the following ports:

-2.2.2 Configure the Storage Cell for Your Location
+2.2.2 Configure the Storage Server for Your Location

 2.2.3 Configure the Storage Cell